Alberto-Hache/the-crown/README.md

 ### Testing the program

 Once *The Crown* is installed, you can test it by running it with default arguments.
-Make sure you are at the home directory (./the-crown), and for there type:
+Make sure you are at the home directory (./the-crown), and from there type:

 ```bash
 $ make run